dataandcrowd/SeoultrafficABM/Result/Sensitivity.md

 <br><br>

+### Health Loss
-## How much does the population at risk change by Health Loss parameters?
+* Question: How much does the population at risk change by Health Loss parameters?
 * Health-loss: .005
     * 8 times peak happened during the simulation
     * Once the risk population reaches 100% (all unwell) and falls, it tends to stay near 15%